 Attend an Academic Success Workshop: Click here

-In collaboration with the International Office, The Graduate College is pleased to announce a two-part workshop geared specifically towards international graduate students.
+In collaboration with International Student and Scholar Services (ISSS), The Graduate College is pleased to announce a two-part workshop geared specifically towards international graduate students.

 - Part I will provide information regarding the academic etiquette within the framework of the U.S. higher education system and will address faculty expectations in a panel featuring members of the Texas State faculty.